SARAH WALKER

 Sydney, Australia

 I am an applied microeconomist.
 My research focuses on development, economic history, culture and institutions, and the intersection of these topics with the environment.
-I received my PhD in Agricultural and Applied Economics from the University of Wisconsin, Madison in 2015 and joined the School of Economics at UNSW Sydney shortly thereafter.
-I have previously held consultancies with the World Bank, and prior to my academic career, worked for several years in boutique financial services.
-I now sit on the executive committee for the Adasina Social Justice fund.
+I received my PhD in Agricultural and Applied Economics from the University of Wisconsin, Madison in 2015 and joined the School of Economics at UNSW Sydney later that year.
+I have previously held consultancies with the World Bank, and prior to my academic career, worked for several years in financial services.
+I now sit on the index committee for the Adasina Social Justice fund, and am an Associate Editor at Economic Development and Cultural Change.